Black Mountains (Bhutan)

-The Black Mountains is a mountain range in central Bhutan, and is a sub−range of the Himalayan Range System.
-Locally the mountain range is known as Dungshing Gang which means the peaks of fir.
+The Black Mountains is a mountain range in central Bhutan, a sub−range of the Himalayan Range System.
+Locally the mountain range is known as Dungshing Gang which means the fir peaks.

 Geography

-Durshingla peak, at an elevation of 15145 ft, is the range's highest point.
+Durshingla Peak, at an elevation of 15145 ft, is the range's highest point.

 National Park

 Jigme Singye Wangchuck National Park protects a large area of the Black Mountains and the Eastern Himalayan broadleaf forests ecoregion within them.
 It was originally named Black Mountains National Park.

 Alpine lakes

 The black mountains range is home to some of the beautiful alpine lakes which are the source of some rivers.